GSA/digitalgov.gov/content/services/common-questions-about-dap-faq.md

 ### What tool is being used to collect the data?

-Currently, we‚Äôre using Google Analytics 360¬ to collect and analyze the Web traffic data.
+Currently, we‚Äôre using Google Analytics 360 to collect and analyze the Web traffic data.

 ### Does this tool have to go on all websites?
 Or just top-level domains?

-In the¬ [Digital Strategy, OMB calls for agencies to implement performance and customer satisfaction measuring tools on all .gov websites](http://www.whitehouse.gov/sites/default/files/omb/egov/digital-government/digital-government.html#measure-performance).
+In the [Digital Strategy, OMB calls for agencies to implement performance and customer satisfaction measuring tools on all .gov websites](http://www.whitehouse.gov/sites/default/files/omb/egov/digital-government/digital-government.html#measure-performance).
 The government-wide code snippet is available to agencies to help them meet this requirement.

-### We don‚Äôt¬ currently use Google Analytics on our site.
+### We don‚Äôt currently use Google Analytics on our site.
 What should we do?

 You don‚Äôt need your own Google Analytics code on your site for the government-wide analytics to work.